Open today until: 4.45pm

 As part of our grant awarded from the new Local Heritage Grant scheme, we are working to improve the content of this page and our gallery.
 We are very grateful to the National Lottery Heritage Fund for choosing to fund our small project 'Artisans of Torbay's Marble Industry'.

-The redesigned gallery, which opens on 6th July, will include most of the Museum’s collection of Devonshire marble objects with some new acquisitions including the Nick Crawford Collection of Devon brooches.
-There will also be loan objects from private collectors which we hope to change every few months.
+The redesigned gallery, which opened on 6th July, includes most of the Museum’s collection of Devonshire marble objects with some new acquisitions including the Nick Crawford Collection of Devon brooches.
+There are also loan objects from private collectors which we hope to change every few months.

 Read More add